UMR-CNRM/snowtools/doc/source/extra_documentation/these_ange/Masks.rst

 Forest masks were made by Matthieu Baron from the forest dataset of IGN `BD Foret V2 <https://geoservices.ign.fr/bdforet>`_.
 The code and a note [#f2]_ to reproduce the masks can be found in his git depot [#f3]_.

-To simplify, the BD foret dataset present polygones of different vegetation cover.
-Different vegetation types are selected.
-Vegetation formation of "landes" and "formation herbacées" are removed.
-The
+To summarize, the BD foret dataset present polygones of vegetation cover of different types.
+Different vegetation types are selected according to characteristics choosen by Matthieu B.
+In the current version, the vegetation formations called "landes" and "formation herbacées" are removed, all the others are used to build the mask.
-The polygones are then rasterized to the simulation grid.
+The different polygones are then rasterized to the simulation grid.

 RGI Glacier Masks